kubedb/docs/docs/guides/mongodb/volume-expansion/sharding.md

 pvc-87634059-0f95-4595-ae8a-121944961103   1Gi        RWO            Delete           Bound    demo/datadir-mg-sharding-configsvr-0   standard                3m7s
 ```

-You can see the statefulsets have 1GB storage, and the capacity of all the persistent volumes are also 1GB.
+You can see the petsets have 1GB storage, and the capacity of all the persistent volumes are also 1GB.

 We are now ready to apply the `MongoDBOpsRequest` CR to expand the volume of this database.